 As of May 1, 2020, WHIMSY becomes the new title for the weblog.
 The content remains the same: words and language and other inanities.
 CwHD began May 1, 2017.
-Besides thematic essays, the site provides a vehicle for sharing my own words and language.
+Besides thematic essays, the site provides a vehicle for any other words or bits of language that I chose to print.
 In July, 2019, I opened The Bookstore.
 This page provides an overview of my published work.

 My profile 'portrait' is a line drawing of Han Shan, an 8th century Chinese mystic.
 I use this drawing rather than my own photograph because self-aggrandizement---blowing one's own horn---goes against my grain.
 Authors I admire a good deal are, for the most part, both reticent and reclusive.
 J. D. Salinger and Thomas Pynchon come to mind.
 There is something too crass about a writer whose name eclipses the title on the covers of their books.
 Besides, there are too many faces everywhere.